Behavior Modification Training – Itsaboutdog

 Signals that can be utilized from a distance to alert the dog to an impending reward are known as second-order reinforcers.
 Second-order reinforcers include hand gestures, clickers, and phrases like “good girl.”

-Nonetheless, one can achieve remarkable results in positive training even in the absence of second-order reinforcers.
-Regular practice and precise timing are necessary for clicker training.
+Nonetheless, remarkable results in positive training can be achieved even in the absence of second-order reinforcers.
+Clicker training requires regular practice and precise timing.
 When it comes to some problem behaviors, misusing a clicker can work against a behavior change program instead of helping it.

 Shaping:

-For dogs that are unsure of the trainer’s expected reaction, shaping is an effective learning strategy.
-Shaping rewards the dog for any behavior that first resembles the desired behavior by using progressive approximations.
+For dogs who are unsure of the trainer’s expected reaction, shaping is an effective learning strategy.
+By using progressive approximations, shaping rewards the dog for any behavior that first resembles the desired behavior.

 Giving a puppy a food reward for squatting, for instance, increases the likelihood that the behavior will be repeated while the puppy is being taught to sit.
-Then, only when the squatting behavior is more pronounced and eventually turns into a proper sit, is it rewarded.
+Then, it is rewarded only when the squatting behavior is more pronounced and eventually turns into a proper sit.

 Overlearning:

 Repetition of an already learned behavior is called overlearning.
-It is often employed in event-specific training, and it might also help keep dogs from reacting fearfully.
+It is often employed in event-specific training and might also help prevent dogs from reacting fearfully.

-Three things are achieved by overlearning: it postpones forgetting, strengthens resistance to extinction, and raises the likelihood that the behavior will develop into a reflexive, or “knee-jerk,” reaction in like circumstances.
+Overlearning achieves three things: it postpones forgetting, strengthens resistance to extinction, and raises the likelihood that the behavior will develop into a reflexive, or “knee-jerk,” reaction in similar circumstances.
 When it comes to educating a dog to overcome fear or anxiety, this feature can be quite helpful.

 Counterconditioning: